Public School Speech Therapy

 What Does this Mean?

-For students attending a Georgia public school, this means speech and/or language impairments, which do not present an adverse impact on a child’s social or academic well-being, are not eligible to be treated by the school’s speech-language pathologist.
-This often results in children with lisps, /r/ distortions, and other minor expressive/receptive language impairments not meeting eligibility criteria for school-based therapy.
+For students attending a Georgia public school, this means speech and/or language impairments, which do not have an adverse impact on a child’s social or academic well-being, are not eligible to be treated by the school’s speech-language pathologist.
+This often results in children with lisps, /r/ distortions, and other minor communication impairments not meeting eligibility criteria to be served at school.

 Special Education Eligibility: When Is a Speech-Language Impairment Also a Disability? is an excellent article written by Lisa Power-DeFur, the former director of Special Education Services in Virginia and current Professor of Communication Sciences and Disorders at Longwood University.
 She outlines scenarios of students and explains in layman’s terms how school districts approach the eligibility process for special education services.

 When a child’s communication challenges are significant, it is recommended that intervention in the academic and private setting occur simultaneously.

 There are instances where the school may not accurately use data to determine a child’s eligibility.
 With several years of experience working within local school systems and being a member of the student support (SST), eligibility, and IEP teams, we help our families navigate the politics of the school system as they seek services for their child.
 Our primary goal is the well-being of the whole child for efficient and successful outcomes.
 Get started with us.